Correlated states in super-moir\'e materials with a kernel polynomial quantics tensor cross interpolation algorithm

-We start first with the moire of moire buckling.
+We start first with the moir\'e of moir\'e buckling.
 In this scenario, the hoppings of the graphene monolayer are modulated as

-where $\delta_M$ and $\delta_{SM}$ correspond to the strength of the buckling at the moire and super-moire length scales, and $\Omega_M$, $\Omega_{SM}$ are the wavevectors of the moire and super-moire buckling.
+where $\delta_M$ and $\delta_{SM}$ correspond to the strength of the buckling at the moir\'e and super-moir\'e length scales, and $\Omega_M$, $\Omega_{SM}$ are the wavevectors of the moir\'e and super-moir\'e buckling.
+We take $\Omega_M = 2\pi\sqrt{2}/30$, $\Omega_{SM} = \Omega_M/7$, $U=2t$, $\delta_M = 0.2$ and $\delta_{SM}=0.1$.
 In Fig.~\ref{fig:supermoire2d}a, we show the strength of the local strain field at each point in space, defined as the average value of the neighboring hopping $s(\mathbf r_i) \sim \sum_j t_{ij} $.
 We solve a system with $2^{18}$, or approximately $200000$, sites, where the self-consistent magnetization is shown in Fig.~\ref{fig:supermoire2d}b.
-We observe that the symmetry broken order clearly follows both moire patterns, giving rise to an emergent honeycomb lattice modulated at the super-moire length scale of magnetic order.
+We observe that the symmetry broken order clearly follows both moir\'e patterns, giving rise to an emergent honeycomb lattice modulated at the super-moir\'e length scale of magnetic order.
 We can now compare the spectral function of the system both with and without interactions, as shown in Fig.~\ref{fig:supermoire2d}cd.
-In particular, in Fig.~\ref{fig:supermoire2d}c we show the local spectral function right at the center of the super-moire pattern.
+In particular, in Fig.~\ref{fig:supermoire2d}c we show the local spectral function right at the center of the super-moir\'e pattern.
 In the absence of interactions, a zero energy peak emerges, which in the presence of interactions gives rise to a gap (Fig.~\ref{fig:supermoire2d}c).
 Such zero energy mode is precisely the one responsible for the spatially localized magnetic order as shown in the shortest length scale of Fig.~\ref{fig:supermoire2d}b.
-Figure \ref{fig:supermoire2d}d shows the comparison of the spectral function computed in the whole length scale of the super-moire pattern.
+Figure \ref{fig:supermoire2d}d shows the comparison of the spectral function computed in the whole length scale of the super-moir\'e pattern.
 We observe that in the absence of correlations, the system features a gapless electron gas with a van Hove singularity at charge neutrality, whereas in the presence of interactions a full band gap opens up (Fig.~\ref{fig:supermoire2d}d).
-Such a van Hove singularity corresponds to the localized modes in specific regions of the moire pattern, which in the interacting regime give rise to a correlated insulator in the full system.
+Such a van Hove singularity corresponds to the localized modes in specific regions of the moir\'e pattern, which in the interacting regime give rise to a correlated insulator in the full system.